Puppet Master (Marvel Comics)

-Puppet Master (Philip Masters) is a supervillain appearing in American comic books published by Marvel Comics.
+The Puppet Master (Philip Masters) is a supervillain appearing in American comic books published by Marvel Comics.
+The character was created by Stan Lee and Jack Kirby.

-The Puppet Master uses radioactive clay to make puppets in the likenesses of real people, whom he can then control by attaching the clay puppets to strings and moving them about.
-Presumably he has some sort of psionic ability that enables him to do this.
-He has a deep hatred of the Thing, who is romantically interested in his stepdaughter, Alicia Masters.
+As his name suggests, the Puppet Master uses "radioactive clay" to make puppets in the likenesses of real people, allowing him to control and manipulate them.
+Presumably, he has some sort of psionic ability that enables him to do this.
+He has a deep hatred of the Thing, who is romantically interested and married to his stepdaughter, Alicia Masters.
 He once tried to take over the world but was thwarted in this effort by the Fantastic Four.

 Publication history

 The Puppet Master's first appearance was in Fantastic Four #8 (November 1962), and he was created by Stan Lee and Jack Kirby.
-His last name, Masters, was revealed in the letters page of Fantastic Four #42 (Sept.
-1965), as suggested by a reader, who was given a No-Prize for her service to Marvel.
+His last name, Masters, was revealed in the letters page of Fantastic Four #42 (September 1965), as suggested by a reader, who was given a No-Prize for her service to Marvel.
 The Puppet Master's origin is told in Marvel Team-Up #6 (January 1973).